john-science/john-science.github.io/_posts/2023-04-23-intermediate-git.md

 	modified:   setup.py
 ```

 If there are conflicts for more than one file, you do it for all of them.
-Then tell git the conflicts are all resolved by making a merge commit:
+Then tell Git the conflicts are all resolved by making a merge commit:

 ```bash
 $ git commit -am "Merging in the main branch"